 #4 Connect an accurate digital volt meter to the positive and negative battery terminals

-#5 Start DC load and a stop watch at the same time
+#5 Start the DC load and a stop watch at the same time

 #6 As battery voltage drops, during discharge, adjust the DC load to maintain as close to the C÷20 rate as is humanly possible